People look at 3D-printed student projects of enhanced body scans.

 Our ID curriculum has been restructured to provide students with the flexibility to tailor their individual course selections to meet specific personal career goals and objectives.
 Industrial design is growing and maturing as a discipline, providing a growing range of career options for our graduates:

-• Our Product Development and Innovation specialization applies advanced design and manufacturing methods to develop innovative new concepts for a broad range of product design applications.
+• Our Product Development and Innovation track applies advanced design and manufacturing methods to develop innovative new concepts for a broad range of product design applications.
 We focus on parametric modeling, 3D scanning, advanced materials, and digital manufacturing.

-• Our Health and Well-Being specialization focuses on a proactive approach to the application of design research, universal design, and product and service design to create new innovations in wellness and health-related products and ecosystems.
+• Our Health and Well-Being track focuses on a proactive approach to the application of design research, universal design, and product and service design to create new innovations in wellness and health-related products and ecosystems.

 A green, 3D-printed bust of a body scanned student.

-Graduate Options
+Graduate Academics

 Research, Design, Tech Focus